V15A/bus-tracker/README.md

-# Bus-tracker (a work in progress)
+# Bus-tracker

 An app where you can see busses and trams of Tampere on map.
 You can also see bus/tram stops currently and a lot more in the future!
-This is my free-time project which may or may not get better over time.
+This is a free-time project which may or may not get better over time.

 ## I want to see this in action!
 Sure thing!
 You can find the latest version running at